franco05hk/Business-Analyst-Project/README.md

 3. **DATA ANALYSIS:** Identification and communication of mistakes in a client's data import template.

-### 4. Behavioral Interview 🤔
+### Behavioral Interview 🤔
    - Responses to questions about challenging the status quo, handling failure, and decision-making between quality and deadlines.

 ## Navigation 🗺️
-- Access each case interview by exploring the corresponding PDF file.
+- Access each case interview by exploring the PDF file.

 ## Feedback 📣
 - Feedback and suggestions are highly welcomed.
 Please feel free to reach out for any additional information or clarification.